cheogm28/annotated_shelf/README.md

 # Annotated Shelf

-Annotated Shelf is a powerful Dart library based on dart shelf for generating REST APIs using annotations.
+Annotated Shelf is a powerful Dart library based on dart shelf for generating REST APIs using annotations all this without generating extra files.
 With a simple and intuitive interface, you can easily build APIs that are fast, efficient, and easy to use.

 ## Features